Perwahl/SOVLRules/docs/PlayingTheGame.md

 <link rel="stylesheet" href="../style.css">

 ## Building an Army
 The first step to playing a game of SOVL is building an army.
 Start by choosing one of the [Factions] available.
 Then select a **Commander** to lead your army.
 A stubborn Dwarf Foreman or a savage Orc Warchief?
-Then fill out the rest of your points allotment with units and their equipment.
+Then fill out the rest of your army with units of soldiers and their equipment.

 ## Gameplay
 SOVL is played on a table with miniatures representing individual soldiers.
 Dice are used to determine the outcomes of combat, magic and many other mechanics that can occur during a game.